aburkard/espn-data/README.md

 # ESPN Women's Basketball Data

-A comprehensive scraper for women's college basketball data from ESPN.
+A comprehensive scraper and processor for women's college basketball data from ESPN.
 This tool collects team information, schedules, box scores, play-by-play data, referee information, and other statistics across all available seasons.

 ## Features

 - Fetch data for all women's college basketball teams
 - Collect complete schedule history for each team
-- Extract detailed game data including box scores and play-by-play
+- Extract detailed game data including box scores and play-by-play data
+- Extract referee/officials information for each game
+- Process and transform data into analysis-ready formats
-- Store data in structured formats for analysis
+- Store data in both CSV and Parquet formats for flexibility
+- Organize data by season for better management
 - Asynchronous requests for efficient data collection

 ## Setup